michaelgrn/michaelgrn.github.io/_pubs/RecSys16-coldstart.md

 ---

 {: .citation}
 Stacey Donohue, Nevena Dragovic and Maria Soledad Pera.
 2016. ["Anything Fun Going On?':' A Simple Wizard to Avoid the Cold-Start Problem for Event Recommenders"](#).
-In <cite>Proceedings of the Poster Track of the 10th ACM Conference on Recommender Systems (RecSys 2016)</cite>.
+In <cite>Proceedings of the 10th ACM Conference on Recommender Systems (RecSys 2016 Poster Proceedings)</cite>.

 ## Abstract